sripriyaagarwal16/Sehat-Sahayak/README.md

 ## Accuracy: 92%

 # 6. AI CHAT BOT:
-An Ai chat bot it integrated with the website which will guide the users with different diseases and give them best advices.This chat bot is made using streamlit and Gemini API.
+An Ai chat bot is integrated with the website which will guide the users with different diseases and give them best advices.This chat bot is made using streamlit and Gemini API.

 ![Confusion Matrix](Prototype/6.png)